CityOfPhiladelphia/standards-docs/site-content/use/technical-details/installation.md

 Standards is built on <a href="http://foundation.zurb.com/Foundation" class="external">Foundation 6</a>.
 To make managing assets easier, Foundation JavaScript and necessary styles are packaged with the Standards.
 You will not need to include them separately in your project.

-Because the Standards relies heavily on Foundation, jQuery is a requirement.
+jQuery is a requirement.
 ODDT recommends you link to a cdn version of jQuery.

 You will need to include the Standards CSS and JavaScript on every HTML page of your project.